TonPlaygramBot/TonPlaygramWebApp/README.md

 Withdrawals and `/claim-external` trigger a signed message to `CLAIM_CONTRACT_ADDRESS` using the mnemonic in `CLAIM_WALLET_MNEMONIC`.
-The contract mints the claimed amount directly to the provided address.
+The `tpc_claim_wallet` contract forwards this call to the TPC Jetton root (`EQDY3qbfGN6IMI5d4MsEoprhuMTz09OkqjyhPKX6DVtzbi6X`) so the specified amount of TPC is transferred directly to the provided address.
 If the call succeeds the transaction status becomes `delivered`; on failure it stays `pending` so it can be retried.

 ### Common issues